damianhakert/damianhakert.github.io/source/_posts/2015-02-19-moving-all-your-data.markdown

 Getting the networking to this point took quite some work.
-For starters, we did not have a staging environment similar enough to our production environment, so we had to create one for this occasion.
+For starters, we did not have a staging environment similar enough to our production environment, so I had to create one for this occasion.

-On top of that, to model our production setup, we had to use an AWS 'Virtual Private Cloud', which was new technology for us.
-It took a while before we found some [vital information about using multiple IP addresses](http://engineering.silk.co/post/31923247961/multiple-ip-addresses-on-amazon-ec2) that was not obvious from the AWS documentation: if you want to have two public
+On top of that, to model our production setup, I had to use an AWS 'Virtual Private Cloud', which was new technology for us.
+It took a while before I found some [vital information about using multiple IP addresses](http://engineering.silk.co/post/31923247961/multiple-ip-addresses-on-amazon-ec2) that was not obvious from the AWS documentation: if you want to have two public